kylxbn/kylxbn/README.md

 I'm Kyle (@kylxbn).
 I build small, slightly impractical software that scratches specific itches: audio tools, codecs, odd UIs, and experiments that feel like "I wonder if this would work" and then it goes "I wonder how far I can take this..."

 Most of the repositories here are old experiments--it's like some time capsule of when I was still young and had the free time to build lots of silly unfinished things.
 Some are serious personal projects.
 Some are private.
-But most of what I do now is for work and those are not listed in my personal GitHub account.

 ## Featured projects